 12 Myths About Women Debunked

 Summary.
-Women the mythical multitaskers who conquer rush hour with laser focus and oh yeah create entire humans Yet despite their sheer awesomeness outdated notions cling to them like last week s mascara Now it s time to grab some metaphorical crowbars and bust these myths wide open In this witty article we debunk 12 myths about women that need to be eradicated from society for the new generations to grow free of these disproved stereotypes and misconceptions
+Women: the mythical multitaskers who conquer rush hour with laser focus and, oh yeah, create entire humans.
+Yet, despite their sheer awesomeness, outdated notions cling to them like last week's mascara.
+Now, it's time to grab some metaphorical crowbars and bust these myths wide open.
+In this witty article, we debunk 12 myths about women that need to be eradicated from society for the new generations to grow free of these disproved stereotypes and misconceptions.

 The content of all our articles is protected by the Terms & Conditions policy.
 For license of content, please reach out to us directly, our information are on the contact us page.